Chicago police questioning two people in Jussie Smollett case

 "Through meticulous investigation," Chicago police detectives "have identified the persons of interest in the area of the alleged attack of the Empire cast member," spokesman Anthony Guglielmi said in a tweet Thursday morning.

-"These individuals are not yet suspects but were in area of concern and are being questioned.
-Investigation continues."
+"These individuals are not yet suspects but were in area of concern and are being questioned."

-The "Empire" star told ABC's "Good Morning America" that he is angry about the alleged attack and at people who do not believe his claims.
+The actor told ABC's "Good Morning America" that he is angry about the alleged attack and at those who doubted his story.

 Social media users began to cast doubt over Smollett's claims after police said they were not able to find footage of the alleged attack.